El/La Para TransLatinas: Work and its significance

 El/La Para TransLatinas continues their HIV and AIDS prevention efforts and have collaborated with organizations like Native American AIDS Project and Mobilization against AIDS.
 El/La provides transgender Latinas with, "support and referrals for immigration, housing, name changes, and other services.
 Many of El/La's clients speak only Spanish and have sought asylum in the United States because of transphobic violence in their home countries – primarily Mexico, Central and South America, and the Caribbean."
 Many transgender Latinas are afraid to seek the authorities or any government resources because of their legal status and fear of facing more harassment.
 El/La aims to create a safe space where transgender Latinas "feel comfortable talking about any violent experiences and also case management."

 They also provide anti-violence resources as their 2013 $200,000 grant was awarded to fund their anti-violence efforts.
 The organization planned on using this grant in order to train "luchadoras" fight against transphobic crimes and intimate partner violence.

 In 2015, El/La fundraised money for the funeral of outreach coordination and transgender activist Joana Luna and created an altar in their office space for her.

 On Friday June 26, 2015, El/La Para TransLatinas worked with the San Francisco Trans March for their 12th annual Trans March.
 Additionally the organization was featured in a news segment by the popular US-based Latino and Spanish TV channel, Univision on November 19, 2015.
 This marked a significant step as they were acknowledged as a legitimate organization by the conservative Latino community.
 A significant feature found within the organization's website is the presence of both English and Spanish in each individual section.
 This feature was highlighted within the article "Trans Latinas: You're not your mother's little boy anymore" from a Berkeley journalism article from UC Berkeley's Graduate School of Journalism, wherein the issue of a language barrier is brought up.

+In 2023, El/La Para TransLatinas was engaged in a Community Based Participatory Research Project around Advance Care Planning, helping TransLatina elders discuss medical decision making and end of life care, issues that have specific impact for those who may have complicated relationships with families of origin..
+The study concluded that after attending workshops, participants felt better informed and better able to communicate their wishes to those around them and advocate for their own needs.